AhmadRazaJamal/Kuchisake_Onna/README.md

 ## About

-Created by : *Ahmad Raza Jamal & Paul Zapote *
+Created by : *Ahmad Raza Jamal & Paul Zapote*
-COSC - 264 [ Introduction to Web Development & Databases ] 2018
+COSC-264 [ Introduction to Web Development & Databases ] | 2018